HIPAA Frequently Asked Questions

 The Privacy Rule does allow the authorization language to be incorporated into the IRB approved consent form - thus, subjects would have to sign only a single form.

 In general, the following items must be considered: If as part of the clinical trial, the investigator plans to access a subject's existing health information, then the informed consent document must contain the required elements of the Privacy Rule authorization for accessing health information.
-Partners Research Affairs will provide model language for the authorization.
+The IRB has template language for the authorization.

-The consent form must include authorization for the use and disclosure of information that is generated in the course of the research.
+The consent form must also include authorization for the use and disclosure of new information that is generated in the course of the research.
 The Privacy Rule includes specific criteria that must be included.
-Research Affairs will provide model language that incorporates all Privacy Rule requirements.
+The IRB has template authorization language that incorporates all Privacy Rule requirements.

 20) How will the Privacy Rule affect recruitment of patients to clinical trials?

 Researchers may recruit study participants in a number of ways.
 Privacy protections must be considered for each.
 As background, research in which an individual is contacted or recruited for enrollment must be reviewed and approved by an IRB.
 The Common Rule requires an IRB to consider the process for subject recruitment as part of its review.
-(Please see existing Partners recruitment policies and forms on recruitment).
+(Please see existing Partners recruitment policies).

 The Privacy Rule adds a new privacy focus to this review, as explained below.
 Following IRB review and approval of recruitment procedures: